How to use the JupyterLab Git extension

 End note

-The JupyterLab Git extension gives us a visual way to keep track of our branches and commits, all from inside the notebook — what a pleasure!
+The JupyterLab Git extension gives us a visual way to keep track of our branches and commits, all from inside the Jupyter UI — what a pleasure!

 With built-in diffs and support for merge conflicts, this extension makes your day-to-day branching, committing, and pushing as simple as a few clicks.
 We all need a bit of a push to version control our notebooks more consistently - this could be the push your team needs!